alonho/blog/source/_posts/2012-12-03-a-hardware-lesson-for-software-developers-from-logical-gates-to-the-game-of-life.markdown

 {% img /images/vhdl_post/and.png Schematic of the 'and' component %}

-Think parallel - a simple adder
+Think Parallel - A Simple Adder
 -------------------------------

-We'll implement an adder that takes two bit-sized inputs (x and y) and adds them to a two-bit output (sum_0 and sum_1. sum_1 is the carry).
+We'll implement an adder that takes two 1-bit sized inputs (x and y) and adds them to a 2-bit sized output (sum_0 and sum_1. sum_1 is the carry).
 The following table demonstrates the adder's functionality:

 <table>